Sylvain-pitie/fppwp/README.md

       done

 When the vasp calculations are done, you can use the fppwp script and you will obtain the tmp.pdf file.
-If you want to add title and change the ouptut here is an exemple:
+If you want to add title and change the ouptut name here is an exemple:

-            fppwp -t 'I use fppwp' -o friendly_phonon.pdf
+            fppwp -t 'I use fppwp' -o friendly_phonon.pdf If you want to write in italic some part of the title:

-Enjoy! :D
+            fppwp -t 'here is $italic$' -o italic_title.pdf Enjoy! :D